JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `setTaskDomain.send({ taskId, domainId }, options)`

 Every task must belong to a single existing Domain.
+This can only be called by the manager of the task.

 **Arguments**